Narthur/ohc-handbook/Section 3.md

 When a student drops a class before the first deadline stated on the academic calendar, the class is removed from the student’s record.
 A grade of “W” is issued when a student drops the class after the first deadline specified on the academic calendar.
 The grade for any withdrawal after the final deadline is an “F.”

 Due to scheduling challenges OHC is unable to offer every course, every year.
 Therefore students should be aware that dropping a course could add significant length to their degree program.

-## Grade Reports

-Grade reports are given to students at the end of each semester.
-Students should check their grade reports carefully.
-If a student believes any part of the report is incorrect, he or she has three months to appeal.
-Appeals should be made first to the instructor, and then, as necessary, to the Academic Affairs Committee.
-Only the end-of-semester grades are recorded on the permanent grade transcript.
-Semester grade reports will only be released to students who have regular admission status.

-## Incomplete Grades

-An incomplete grade, recorded as an “I”, indicates the student was unable to complete class work because of illness or other unavoidable circumstances.
-Grades of “I” are not given because the class work was unsatisfactory or because the student simply neglected to complete scheduled assignments.
-When an “I” is received, the work necessary to complete the class must be finished by the date specified on the academic calendar.
-If the makeup work is of such a nature that additional time is required, the student must seek approval of the instructor and request permission from the Academic Affairs Committee (forms for this request may be obtained in the Registrar’s Office).
-An incomplete grade will become an F if the class work is not finished in the prescribed time.

 ## Concurrent Enrollment